rnevils/fashionMNIST_CNN/README.md

-# pytorchlearning

-Following Deeplizard's guide to building a CNN for the fashion-MNIST dataset
+A CNN for the fashion-MNIST dataset based on deeplizard's guide